gvwilson/sensibleadventures/cloudherd/new.md

 "Well, don't get used to it."
 He fished a second bundle of berries out of his other pocket and passed it to her.
 "A cloud flew overhead twice today, going upwind.
 I think it was one of yours.
-If the commander is using a finding spell to locate us---"
+If the commander is on it---and if he's using a finding spell to locate us---"

 "---then he'll be very frustrated," Ulfmaerr broke in.
 He propped himself up on one elbow.
 "This is the deep forest.
 He'll only see